qoolixiloop/qool-.vimrc-loop/README.md

 ### ⏳ TL;DR
-> This site is all about you, getting started with Vim as an IDE and being able to understand the important role of the '.vimrc' configuration file.
+> This site is all about you, getting started with **Vim as an IDE** and being able to understand the important role of the **'.vimrc' configuration file**.
 If you like to find out, what tools and information I prepared for you, then please click on the button below.
 >
 > <details>
 > <summary> 📖  read more... </summary>
+> ⏳
 >
-> ⏳
+> #### Word of advice
+ > More importantly than learning everything or loading your Vim with ever more plugins is getting advice on how to work with it efficiently.
+One of my first steps to learn the basics was the Vimtutor, which taught me within an hour or so, how to open/save a file, copy/paste, search/replace, or how to navigate.
+I personally use Tmux to create windows and splits, use Vim netrw to open files in new tabs, rename or delete them, use manual folding for easy scrolling in my large files (with a trick in my '.vimrc' configuration file, so that they are stored after closing).
+I have syntax highlighting and syntax checking for different file types, as well as intellisene and word completion.
+In order to compare or merge files or versions I usually use Vimdiff or kdiff3.
+And to step through my code I use a debugger like pdb or bashdb.
 >
 > #### Why could you profit from the content of this repository?
 > * Maybe because you already have Vim installed, and would like to try out my configuration, instead of creating one on your own.